ABXku/Automation_Exercise/README.md

 - Test Case 7: Verify Test Cases Page
 - Test Case 8: Verify All Products and product detail page
 - Test Case 9: Search Product

 Click [here](https://automationexercise.com/test_cases) for more test cases in detail.

+## Problem To Be Fixed
+        The problem I'm struggling with is that the Google Vignette ads always come up during the test, and that makes my test case fail.
+Up until now, I still couldn't find the solution to this problem.
+If you guys know how to fix this, you can answer it here.